zestia/ember-select-box/README.md

 This Ember CLI addon provides you with a native HTML select component.
 But, it also comes with a faux-select box made from divs.

 Select box solutions are rarely perfect for what you want.
-Rather than having a myriad of options to pass in for every situation, ember-cli-select-box is designed so you can _compose your own_ select box as easily as possible.
+Rather than having a myriad of options to configure for every possible situation, ember-cli-select-box is designed so you can easily _compose your own_ select box.

 Thanks to contextual components there is not a truth helper in sight.